magcius/pypressor/README.rst

     Usage: pypressor.py [options] filename1 filename2 ... filenameN

     Options:
       -h, --help            show this help message and exit -z, --zlib            Use zlib for compression
       -b, --bz2             Use bz2 for compression
+      -n, --no-compression  Don't use compression
-      --b64, --no-base64  Don't use base64 when outputting the compressed string --nl, --no-newline  Strip newlines when outputting the base64 string -r, --recursive     Recursively search folders to compress folders -I, --inplace       Replace files inplace with their compressed versions --nc, --no-comment  Don't emit a comment in the compressed version --ns, --no-shebang  Don't emit a shebang in the compressed version
+      --b64, --no-base64    Don't use base64 when outputting the compressed string -r, --recursive       Recursively search folders to compress folders -I, --inplace         Replace files inplace with their compressed versions --nc, --no-comment    Don't emit a comment in the compressed version --ns, --no-shebang    Don't emit a shebang in the compressed version

 Conclusion
 ----------